openstack-k8s-operators/glance-operator/docs/dev/local.md

 Since we have everything running we need to uninstalling both the glance-operator and Glance services.

-To uninstall the Cinder services we will edit the `OpenStackControlPlane` CR that we used to deploy OpenStack and is present in the OpenShift cluster.
+To uninstall the Glance services we will edit the `OpenStackControlPlane` CR that we used to deploy OpenStack and is present in the OpenShift cluster.

 ```sh